Monkey kung fu

 The late Sijo Chee Kim Thong (passed away in 2001) was a legendary kung fu master from Fujian, China.
 Whereas stories of so-called legendary masters were simply heresay or 'mouth', Chee Kim Thong was proof of what a great master should be.

-He was an unbeaten champion fighter and was selected as a member of the famous broad sword brigade in China.
+He was an unbeaten champion fighter and was selected as a member of the famous broad sword brigade in China and became the youngest of the three instructors.
 The members were selected on the basis of their kung fu skills.
 Three kung fu monks, a king of Monkey Kung Fu and numerous others lost to him to combat in China.
 That was the reason why he had to sneak out through the back door to find out who it was, whenever there was a knock on his front door.
 He was not afraid of the challenges, but found it too costly to administer medicines to his defeated injured opponents.

 Whilst in Fujian, China, he 'dim mak' a bully (gangster) who was running a river crossing business with his boat.
 As soon as the schoolboys went on to his boat, he would increase the price of crossing.
 Young Chee agreed to pay his increased fee and as soon as they touched land, he 'dim mak' him.
 He then gave his details to a hawker and told him to pass on the message to the bully.
 He told the astonished hawker that the bully would collapsed within a few minutes and if did not see him within three days for treatment, he would be dead.
 A group of gangsters had to carry him on a stretcher, but they were too wary to challenge him, after seeing what had happened to their colleague.